Hawaiideveloper/Infastructure-as-Code-Sample_Env/Kubernetes/README.md

 # Kubernetes
 Provides a container "juggler" approach to assist in minimizing downtime.
+Technically speaking it provides a framework to run distributed systems resiliently, and scales as well as does failovers for applications.

 ### Get the load balancer working